greenelab/czi-seed-rfa/manuscript.md

 *Rationale:* Low-dimensional representations of scRNA-seq and HCA data make tasks faster and provide interpretable summaries of complex high-dimensional cellular features.
-The HCA data-associated methods and workflows will be valuable to many biomedical fields, but their use will require an understanding of basic bioinformatics, scRNA-Seq, and how the tools being developed work.
+The HCA data-associated methods and workflows will be valuable to many biomedical fields, but their use will require an understanding of basic bioinformatics, scRNA-seq, and how the tools being developed work.
 Furthermore, researchers will need exposure to the conceptual basis of low-dimensional interpretations of biological systems.
 This aim addresses these needs in three ways.